Prasad-Bhumkar/indicab-website/TECHNICAL_IMPLEMENTATION_PLAN.md

 This document outlines the technical approach for transforming the IndiCab platform to focus on Maharashtra tourism and Pune local services.
 It provides detailed specifications, implementation steps, and technical requirements for development teams.

-## Architecture & Technology Stack
+## Architecture & Technology Stack (Updated)
+- **Frontend**: Next.js, React, TypeScript, Tailwind CSS, with a focus on performance optimization and user experience.

 ### Current Stack